shwetaruparel/FollowMe/README.md

   Bilinear upsampling is similar to 'Max Pooling' and uses the weighted average of the four nearest known pixels from the given pixel,     estimating the new pixel intensity value.
 Although bilinear upsampling loses some details it is much more computationally efficient     than transposed convolutional layers.

+  ![Bilinear Sampling ][image_6]

+***The bilinear upsampling method does not contribute as a learnable layer like the transposed convolutions in the architecture and is prone to lose some finer details, but it helps speed up performance.**

 The decoder block mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
 It       calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input       layer.

-  Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
-The final decoder layer will   output a layer the same size as the original model input image, which will be used for guiding the quad drone.

-  ![Bilinear Sampling ][image_6]

-  **The bilinear upsampling method does not contribute as a learnable layer like the transposed convolutions in the architecture and is prone to lose some finer details, but it helps speed up performance.**

 ***Skip Connections***

   Skip connections allow the network to retain information from prior layers that were lost in subsequent convolution layers.
 Skip         layers use the output of one layer as the input to another layer.
 By using information from multiple image sizes, the model retains     more information through the layers and is therefore able to make more precise segmentation decisions.

+***Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
+The final decoder layer will   output a layer the same size as the original model input image, which will be used for guiding the quad drone.***

-  ***The FCN model used for the project contains a four encoder block layers,  1x1 convolution layers, and four decoder block layers.
+### The FCN model used for the project contains a four encoder block layers,  1x1 convolution layers, and four decoder block layers.

     conv_in = conv2d_batchnorm(input_layer=inputs, filters=16, kernel_size=1, strides=1)
     enc_1 = encoder_block(input_layer=conv_in,  filters=32,  strides=2)